patdeg/mcchatbot/README.md

 ## Features
 - Tails the Minecraft log in real time and parses async chat events.
 - Heuristics decide when to answer (name mentions, trigger word, alert keywords, or any question/engage terms).
-- Uses Groq Tool Use to drive `/tp`, `/time`, and `/weather` commands whenever the LLM decides it’s appropriate.
+- Uses Groq Tool Use to drive `/tp`, `/time`, and `/weather` commands whenever the LLM decides it’s appropriate (teleport to players, coordinates, or spawn).
 - Sends prompts to the configured Demeterics chat-completions model and posts the answer in-game.
 - Fun Easter eggs for morale boosts, including a golem rescue when someone shouts “Alfred to the rescue” or “Alfred, help me!”.
 - Prevents spam with a configurable reply cooldown and trigger words.